js1881-prog/js1881-prog/README.md

 ## Daniel Kang

 Mobile engineer with 3+ years of experience across Flutter, Android, and AOSP platform integration.
-Currently at a major global enterprise as an Android Engineer.
+Currently at a major global enterprise(Japan) as an Android Engineer.

 ## Career (Since 2023)